DorianCoding/Filecryption/README.md

   [FILE]...
 File(s)/Directories to encrypt/decrypt

 Options:
-  -a, --argon2 <ARGON2>      Argon parameter (default should be fit, but can be computed with -t), set exponential for argon, must be between 5 (very low - low CPU devices) and 50 (nearly impossible to compute) [default: 15]
+  -a, --argon2 <ARGON2>      Argon parameter (default should be fit, but can be computed with -t), set exponential for argon, must be between 5 (very low - low CPU devices) and 50 (nearly impossible to compute) [default: 16]
+  -f, --filename             Encrypt filename
   -p, --password <PASSWORD>  Password input
   -r, --recursive            Recursive all directories and files -v, --verbose              verbose mode